Operation Engage Philadelphia

 Greetings,

-As Assistant Special Agent in Charge of the DEA Philadelphia Field Division, I welcome you to Operation Engage!
+As Special Agent in Charge of the DEA Philadelphia Field Division, I welcome you to Operation Engage!

-increase in Black and Hispanic overdose deaths.
-According to the data, 81% of the 2020 overdose deaths in Philadelphia included fentanyl, which has also been increasingly found in many other drugs, including stimulants (cocaine and methamphetamine), counterfeit pills of different classes, and others, with widespread availability.
-The data also revealed that 48% of the Philadelphia overdose deaths contained an opioid (primarily fentanyl) and a stimulant, which reflects the continuing trend of poly-drug use in the region.
+In 2022, Philadelphia had a total of 1,413 overdose deaths (Philadelphia Department of Public Health data), the highest number in the city’s history, which included a significant increase in Black and Hispanic overdose deaths.
+According to the data, 83% of the 2022 overdose deaths in Philadelphia included fentanyl, which has also been increasingly found in many other drugs, including stimulants (cocaine and methamphetamine), counterfeit pills of different classes, and others, with widespread availability.
+The data also revealed that 80% of the Philadelphia overdose deaths contained an opioid (primarily fentanyl) and a stimulant, which reflects the continuing trend of poly-drug use in the region.

-violence, and challenges facing our community.
+As part of DEA’s community outreach efforts, the Philadelphia Field Division provides a comprehensive and holistic range of resources, programs, and services under Operation Engage.
+This grassroots approach to community service complements DEA’s enforcement efforts with drug education/prevention curriculum, online resources for all age groups and adults, after-school programs, special events, and many others.
+DEA recognizes the importance of a holistic strategy and collaboration with partners in all sectors to address the drug threats, related violence, and challenges facing our community.
 While the primary focus of DEA’s resources is on drug education/prevention, we fully support treatment/recovery and remain steadfast in the effort to eliminate the stigma of substance use disorder and related disorders.

-Unit via telephone #215-861-3476 or via the staff email addresses listed in this website with any questions, requests for presentations, events, and/or partnership ideas and opportunities to further our collaborative efforts.
+I invite you and your families to explore the many resources, programs, and services under Operation Engage.
+I urge you to contact the Philadelphia Field Division Community Outreach Unit via telephone at 267-990-2459 or via the staff email addresses listed on this website with any questions, requests for presentations, events, and/or partnership ideas and opportunities to further our collaborative efforts.

 Below is a brief summary of Operation Engage components, outlined in this website: